 I selected a mass of 295 kg for each suited astronaut riding a bike with 50 kg of cargo.
 In my story, two astronauts with cargo undertake the trip from a cache location near the cliff face of Olympus Mons.
 Here are some packing requirements and trip logistics as pasted from my spreadsheet.
 I used the spreadsheet for calculating time durations and battery swapping events.

-Astronaut daily water4L or kg
+Astronaut daily water

-Astronaut daily food1kg
+Astronaut daily food

-Design expedition length5days
+Design expedition length

 An EVA suit is good for 1.5 days.